curl/everything-curl/http/basics.md

     https://www.example.com/path/to/file

- - **https** means that curl will use TLS to the remote port 443 (which is the default port number when no specified is used in the URL).
+ - **https** means that curl uses TLS to the remote port 443 (which is the default port number when no specified is used in the URL).

- - **www.example.com** is the host name that curl will resolve to one or more IP address to connect to.
-This host name will also be used in the HTTP request in the `Host:` header.
+ - **www.example.com** is the host name that curl resolves to one or more IP address to connect to.
+This host name is also used in the HTTP request in the `Host:` header.

  - **/path/to/file** is used in the HTTP request to tell the server which exact